-Eggnog Creme Brulee is a delicious, easy make, ahead Christmas dessert recipe made with just a few ingredients!
+Eggnog Creme Brulee with caramelized cranberry sugar topping is a delicious, easy, make ahead Christmas dessert recipe.

 Elegant and refined this classic dessert gets a festive makeover from the flavors of egg nog, warm spices, and cranberry sugar.